PreferredAI/helm-charts/charts/solr/README.md

   preferred-ai/solr
 ```

-The above command sets the number of replica to 4, and the liveness probe delay to 90 seconds.
+The above command sets the number of replicas to 4, and the liveness probe delay to 90 seconds.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
+Alternatively, a YAML file that specifies the values for the parameters can be provided while [installing](https://helm.sh/docs/helm/helm_install/) the chart.
 For example,

 ```bash
 helm install my-release -f values.yaml preferred-ai/solr